tm-LBenson/AWS-Slides/_posts/2024-1-5-section-7-ecs-lesson-4.md

 - **Serverless API**: When encountering scenarios on the AWS certification exams involving the creation of a serverless API, remember that API Gateway is typically involved alongside AWS Lambda.
 This combination allows for scalable, efficient, and serverless backend architectures.

-Understanding Amazon API Gateway is crucial for efficiently designing APIs that are scalable, secure, and well-integrated with the AWS ecosystem.
+Understanding Amazon API Gateway is important for efficiently designing APIs that are scalable, secure, and well-integrated with the AWS ecosystem.
 This service is fundamental in connecting client applications with the vast array of AWS serverless backends and services.

 ---